-Customer communication management should be high on any company’s agenda – and yet, 88 percent of organizations aren’t satisfied with how they manage customer-facing communications across the customer journey.
+Customer communication management should be high on any company’s agenda – and yet, 88 percent of organizations aren’t satisfied with how they manage customer-facing communications across the customer journey, according to Forrester.

 That’s a worry, because how you go about communicating with your customers is one of the biggest factors in creating outstanding customer experience.
-And that’s something all businesses should aim for: no less than 64 percent of people believe customer experience is more important than price in their choice of brand, after all.
+And that’s something all businesses should aim for.

 But what exactly is customer communication management?
-And how can it help your business?
+And how can it help your business connect with customers?